jsacko/LoL-predict/README.md

 * Airflow runs the full DAG every day at **2 AM UTC**.
 * `make_dataset`, `build_features`, `train_model`, `evaluate_model` and `daily_predict.py` run in **DockerOperator** containers.
 * `daily_predict.py` makes predictions and stores results in **Supabase**.
-* You MUST use your own supabase database and set your api key and database url in a .env file at the root of the project to run `daily_predict.py`.
+* You MUST use your own supabase database and set your API key and database url in a .env file at the root of the project to run `daily_predict.py`.
 * You can create yours here : https://supabase.com/

 ---